jseverijn3k/django_htmx/README.md

 ## Inbox

-* users can send messages to each otehr using an inbox functionality
+* users can send (private) messages to each otehr using an inbox functionality
+* users can send a mesage from the profiel page and the inbox
+* users get a notification alert to see when they have new messages
+* encryption of messages (also for admins) so the messages stay truly private
+* make the messages immutable on the admin people so they cannot be changes there
+* build as a standalone component 9meaning all files (also the template files) are in this folder

 ## Summary